Its terrific that you have come to the conclusion that you’re drinking is problematic and that you want to do something about it.

 This being the case your post detox programme should be in place before you start your detox and ready for you to start either on the tail end of your detox or on the next day after you have completed.

-Help Me Stop’s 6-week programmes are ideal for this as they are available online in the evenings and face to face during the morning or afternoons.
+Help Me Stop’s 6-week programmes are ideal for this as they are available online in the morning and evening, and face to face during the morning or afternoons.

 Chris Cordell is Help Me Stop’s General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.